rails/rails/guides/source/action_text_overview.md

 ### Rendering a Partial for an Unresolved Instance or Missing action-text-attachment

 If Action Text is unable to resolve the User instance (for example, if the record has been deleted), then a default fallback partial will be rendered.

-Rails provides a global partial for missing attachments.
-This partial is installed in your application at `views/action_text/attachables/missing_attachable` and can be modified if you want to render different HTML.

 To render a different missing attachment partial, define a class-level `to_missing_attachable_partial_path` method: